Installing GOAD on PROXMOX Part 2: Provisioning

 ./build_proxmox_iso.sh

-Copy over scripts_withcloudinit.iso from goadprovisioning to goadproxmox
+Copy scripts_withcloudinit.iso from goadprovisioning to goadproxmox

 scp ./iso/scripts_withcloudinit.iso root@192.168.1.1:/var/lib/vz/template/iso/